deton57/oke-labs/oke-rancher/vm.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/create-subnet2.PNG)

-1. Enter the name: "dev-subnet"
+Enter the following values:

-2. Leave the Regional option selected
+1. Name: "dev-subnet"
-3. from the CIDR BLOCK choose a sub-network from the chosen subnet previously.
+2. Leave Regional option selected
-example: "10.0.0.0/24"
+3. From the CIDR BLOCK select a sub-network, which is the same as the subnet previously selected.
+For example: "10.0.0.0/24"
-4. Subnet access - must remain public (don't worry, we are just playing around).
+4. Subnet access - must remain public (do not worry, this is just a “sandbox”)
-5. Scroll bottom and click on Create Subnet button.
+5. Scroll down and click on Create Subnet button

-Congratulations! you now have created a Virtual Network + Subnet.
+Congratulations!
+You have now created a Virtual Network plus Subnet.
-Let's continue to the second step.
+Let us continue to the second step.

 Step 2:

-## Add rules to security list + Internet Gateway ##
+## Add rules to Security list and add an Internet Gateway ##

-Open the side menu and go to Networking.
+Open the side menu and go to Networking:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/menu-networking.PNG)

 Go to Virtual Cloud Networks.

-Choose your Virtual Cloud Network, you created previously.
+Select the Virtual Cloud Network created in the previous step.

-Now navigate to Security Lists.
+And now navigate to Security Lists.

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/security-list.PNG)